Extraordinary Measures

 It began with a convergence of events—and a surge of emotion that would not settle.

-Federal agents then appeared in public spaces using military-style weapons, tactics, and personnel to suppress dissent—directed not only at undocumented immigrants, but at citizens as well.
+Federal agents soon appeared in public spaces using military-style weapons and tactics—not only against undocumented immigrants, but against citizens as well.
 The use of force by civil authorities against civilians raised immediate concern.

-Days later, a white supremacist and January 6 rioter—previously convicted of assaulting police—appeared in Minneapolis to support federal immigration enforcement and oppose Somali immigrants.
+Days later, a white supremacist and January 6 rioter—previously convicted of assaulting police—arrived in Minneapolis to support federal immigration enforcement and oppose Somali immigrants.
 Fewer than ten supporters joined him before he was driven out by counter-protesters.
-The anger was not about speech, but about impunity: a man who attacked police with a baseball bat in Washington now freely mobilizing under federal protection.
+The anger was not about speech, but about impunity: a man who attacked police with a baseball bat now freely mobilizing. seemingly under federal protection.

-Soon after, the Department of Justice announced investigations into Minnesota officials—including Governor Tim Walz, Mayor Jacob Frey, and Renee Good’s family—alleging obstruction of immigration enforcement.
-No parallel investigation was announced into the agent who killed Renee Good.
+Soon after, the Department of Justice announced investigations into Minnesota officials and Renee Good’s family for alleged obstruction of immigration enforcement.
+No parallel investigation was announced into the agent who killed her.

-Then came threats of further escalation: thousands more ICE agents deployed to Minnesota, alongside warnings that military paratroopers could be mobilized to “restore order” and suppress dissent.
+Then came threats of escalation—thousands more ICE agents, and warnings that military paratroopers could be deployed to “restore order.”

-Anger was the dominant emotion—amplified by propaganda framing these actions as crime control, falsely asserting that “sanctuary cities” had attracted criminals and terrorists.
-Fear was being cultivated to justify extraordinary violence by federal civil authorities.
+Anger dominated—amplified by rhetoric portraying these actions as crime control and framing “sanctuary cities” as magnets for criminals and terrorists.
+Fear was being cultivated to justify extraordinary force by civil authorities.

 So I slowed down.